lecritch/neural_networks_p1-chi-sea-dsc/README.md

 $$\large dw_1 = \displaystyle\frac{d\mathcal{L}(\hat y , y)}{d w_1} = \displaystyle\frac{d\mathcal{L}(\hat y , y)}{d \hat y}\displaystyle\frac{d\hat y}{dz}\displaystyle\frac{dz}{d w_1} = x_1 dz $$

 Working through the Learn's Intro to Neural Networks will allow you to dive deep into the partial derivatives.
-For now, I will just point out that the derivative of the weight is multiplied by the derivative of our activation function, *dz*.
+For now, I will just point out that the derivative of the weight is multiplied by the derivative of our activation function, *$d\hat{y}$*.
 Here you can get a glimpse of the problem with the sigmoid/tanh as an activation function for a hidden layer.
 Since the derivative of the sigmoid approaches zero for very large positive or negative numbers, the update to the parameters (the partial derivative multiplied by a learning rate ($ \alpha $)) approaches zero.

 $$w_1 := w_1 - \alpha dw_1$$